 Can I apply to all UC campuses with one application?

 Yes.
-One UC application can be sent to multiple campuses, each of which reviews it independently.
+One application can be sent to multiple campuses, each of which reviews it independently.

 Do UCs see which other campuses I applied to?